Therapy in the Natural Environment

 How I work

 I only work outside and usually meet clients once per week for 60 minutes.
-The session may begin with a short guided mindfulness meditation, which takes place on a bench before we set off, this is not obligatory but does help some clients to feel more present, like they have ‘arrived’.
-The rest of the session takes the form of simply walking and talking.
+The session takes the form of simply walking and talking.
+As we go we may stop from time to time or decide to sit in a particular spot, or vary our route a little from session to session.
+There is potential for a great deal of flexibility here, governed by client preference, physical ability, and weather.
+There is also the option to incorporate mindfulness meditation or somatic orienting, which some clients find helpful.
 When working outdoors the focus is not on fitness so we can sit, stand or walk, and may vary our route from session to session.
 There is potential for a great deal of flexibility here, governed by client preference, physical ability, and weather.

 However, all the traditional boundaries for effective psychotherapy will still apply, including a mutually agreed focus for our work, time keeping, and agreements concerning confidentiality.
 The latter, particularly important, as we may occasionally encounter other people whilst outside.